odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 ### Repositories

-A repository is responsible for the data access logic, communication with database(s).
+A repository is responsible for the data access logic, communication with a database.

 There are two types of repositories: collection-oriented and persistence-oriented repositories.
 In this case, we are talking about **persistence-oriented repositories**, since these are better